danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 //something more here
 }
 ```
 The above style is to prepare an object construction.
 As such we have a function called constructor.
-Here the variable `xpos` is put inside the constructor function because this will be passed from other function in the `sketch.js` that have a line that actually instruct the class to make an object instance.
+Here the variable `xpos` is put inside the constructor function because this will be passed from other function in the `sketch.js` that actually instructs the class to make an object instance.
 It is similar to how a function pass argument from one to another.

-Below the function constructor, there is a list of variables that indicate the properties of speed, position, size, roatating angle and the emoji's size of a tofu.
-All these properties are defined with the keyword `this`, which refers to the current object instance, e.g `    this.speed = floor(random(3,10));`.
-It can be translated roughly like this: when the object instance tofu is created, that particular tofu's speed will be a random integer between 3 to 10.
+Below the function constructor, and there is a list of variables that indicate the properties of speed, position, size, roatating angle and the emoji's size of a tofu.
+All these properties are defined with the keyword `this`, which refers to the current object instance, e.g `this.speed = floor(random(3,10));`.
+It can be translated roughly like this: when the object instance tofu is created, that particular tofu's speed value will be a random integer between 3 to 10.

 For the other variable `this.pos`, we have used the function `new createVector` to create the new p5 vector which contains the x and y component.
 With the `createVector` function, we can then use `pos.x` and `pos.y` to specify the x and y coordinates of a tofu.